SEO for eCommerce Websites

 Search Engine Optimized Website Design

-When designing your eCommerce website, SEO in the design phase itself.
+When designing your eCommerce website, SEO is in the design phase itself.
 Incorporating SEO in the design stage saves you a lot of hassle in the future.
-Having a right ecommerce website structure addresses most of the SEO related issues.
+Having the right e-commerce website structure addresses most of the SEO-related issues.
 Choose a good content management system like WordPress with a good eCommerce theme.
-The items below cover the elements of websites in more details.
+The items below cover the elements of websites in more detail.

 HTTPS has become a default standard in the internet arena.
-As per the new norms of 2019 your ecommerce website should be SSL ready.
-There are various benefits of SSL (https) for an ecommerce site, the most important being the data security.
+A website should always have an SSL certificate.
+There are various benefits of SSL (https) for an e-commerce site, the most important being data security.

 Tips:

-* Meta Description is another important feature that summarizes your content, the word-count of the description tag is more than the title tag.
-Meta description appears in the google search engine results pages.
+• Meta Description is another important feature that summarizes your content.
+The word count of the description tag is more than the title tag.
+The meta description appears in the Google search engine results pages.

-* Metadata and description are key to sustenance and tend of bring most of the success.
+• Metadata and description are key to sustenance and tend to bring most of the success.

-* Words like “buy”, “online”, “discount”, “Freebies” catch the attention of the viewers as well the search engines, so it is important you use these tags.
+• Words like “buy,” “online,” “discount,” and “Freebies” catch the attention of the viewers as well as the search engines, so it is important you use these tags.

 Optimization of Photos and Videos

-Many ecommerce websites ignore the SEO of images and videos and pay heavy price in the cut-throat competitive market.
-Photos and Videos play an important role in ecommerce branding and hence in SEO too. eCommerce buyers like to see the detail and clear product images before they buy them.
+Many e-commerce websites ignore the SEO of images and videos and pay a heavy price in the cut-throat competitive market.
+Photos and Videos play an important role in e-commerce branding and hence in SEO too. eCommerce buyers like to see the detail and clear product images before they buy them.
 Having an “on hover zoom” feature developed trust in the minds of the customers.
 Use the product names in naming the image files.
 TIP: – Make sure your images load fast.
-Use relevant alt tag, title tag and captions to describe the images.
-For the Rich media optimization it is important to keep the following in tips:
+Use relevant alt tags, title tags, and captions to describe the images.
+For Rich media optimization, it is important to keep the following in tips:

 Tips:

-* Optimize the content, title and description of your video page on the video sharing websites like YouTube.
+• Optimize the content, title, and description of your video page on video-sharing websites like YouTube.

 Improve the Page Load Time

 While an average load time is approximately 7 seconds, some have been noted to have an impressive 2-3 seconds!
-To do so, it is important to reduce the redirects, have the images optimized, minimal HTTP requests and of course enabled browser caching.
+To do so, it is important to reduce the redirects, have the images optimized, minimal HTTP requests, and of course, enable browser caching.

 Tips

 Use a simple website structure that is hierarchical.
 Group similar products under relevant categories.
-Create in-content link from product pages to these “category” pages to make them rank for the relevant keywords.
-Use the same website structure in the ecommerce website URLs and also in the breadcrumb navigation.
+Create in-content links from product pages to these “category” pages to make them rank for the relevant keywords.
+Use the same website structure in the e-commerce website URLs and also in the breadcrumb navigation.
 A site with a sound website structure enables a good user experience which helps visitors and search engines in locating relevant information.
-Apart from this, internal connection of similar items and other pages of the store aids indexing the web pages of the ecommerce site.
-Perfect structured ecommerce websites help search engine crawlers to locate the site pages and structured data is almost a necessity for most online businesses today.
+Apart from this, internal connection of similar items and other pages of the store aids in indexing the web pages of the e-commerce site.
+Perfect structured e-commerce websites help search engine crawlers locate the site pages, and structured data is almost a necessity for most online businesses today.

 https://www.example.com/category/